Luke Raley Player Props: Rays vs. Red Sox

 Luke Raley At The Plate

-- Raley is batting .235 with three home runs and three walks.
+- Raley is hitting .250 with a double, three home runs and three walks.

-- Raley has had a base hit in three of seven games this season, and multiple hits once.
+- Raley has had a base hit in four of eight games this year, and multiple hits once.

-- He has hit a long ball in two of seven games played this season, and in 13% of his plate appearances.
+- In eight games played this year, he has gone deep in two of them.

-- In three of seven games this season, he has scored, including multiple runs once.
+- In three of eight games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.